Our Classes

 (5th-6th graders)

-Your child loves writing (lucky you!), but the school educational environment doesn't provide enough time and space for his or her creative outburst.
-This class will give your child an opportunity to experiment, challenge him or herself, and compete against other peer writers.
+Your child loves writing (lucky you!), but the school educational environment doesn't provide enough time and space for creative outbursts.
+This class will allow your child to experiment, challenge him or herself, and compete against other peer writers.
 By going far beyond the existing school curriculum and learning more about the rhetorical power of words and the practical value of writing, your child will bring her or his writing skills to a whole new level!

 Write Like a Pro